heiswayi/heiswayi.nrird.com/_posts/2016-12-29-your-windows-passwords-are-vulnerable-and-hackable-in-less-than-5-minutes.md

 ![mimikatz logonPasswords](http://i.imgur.com/nWPZUIR.jpg)

 Tadaa...
 Now I can see my actual Microsoft Account username and password in **a plain text**.
-As you imagine, most of people nowadays are still using the same password for almost everything.
-So, I expected you can picture all the consequences with this vulnerability...
+As you imagine, most of people nowadays are still using the same password for almost everything. _Too bad.._ So, I expected you can picture all the consequences with this vulnerability...

-### The existing vulnerability
+### The existing vulnerability info

 The fact is that the password is encrypted but it's useless as the implementation depends on two basic Win32 functions; [LsaProtectMemory](https://msdn.microsoft.com/en-us/library/windows/desktop/ff714509%28v=vs.85%29.aspx) (the encryption function) and [LsaUnprotectMemory](https://msdn.microsoft.com/en-us/library/windows/desktop/ff714510(v=vs.85).aspx) (the decryption function).
 And Windows stores encrypted user passwords in memory without using one-way hash which is decryptable using **LsaUnprotectMemory** function to a plain text.

 ### The bottom line

 You will be safe as long as you always lock your computer when you're away.
 For more explanations and security advices, you might want to check the [original article here](http://www.fixedbyvonnie.com/2015/02/hack-passwords-of-windows-in-5-minutes).
-This short article is just to remind me or anyone else to always be careful in whatever we do especially with anything to do with passwords and personal credential information.
+This short article is just to remind me or anyone else to always be careful in whatever we do especially with anything to do with our passwords and personal credential information.
 No system is perfect!
+DON'T LEAVE YOUR COMPUTER UNLOCKED.